Shola Adewusi

 Her television work includes Little Miss Jocelyn, the BBC comedy sketch show series written by and starring Jocelyn Jee Esien.
-In addition, Adewusi has appeared on television in ‘Lewis’(Season 3, Episode 4),My Hero, The Bill, Casualty, Bad Girls, Family Affairs, Emmerdale, and Chewing Gum.
-She is currently starring in CBS's Bob Hearts Abishola as Auntie Olu.
+In addition, Adewusi has appeared on television in 'Lewis'(Season 3, Episode 4), My Hero, The Bill, Casualty, Bad Girls, Family Affairs, Emmerdale, and Chewing Gum.
+She previously appeared in CBS's Bob Hearts Abishola as Auntie Olu.

 She has also acted in a number of radio productions for the BBC World Service.

-Her stage work includes CRAZYBLACKMUTHAFXXKINSELF at the Royal Court Theatre.
-She also is a member of staff at the Intermission Youth Theatre.
-She played a cameo part in their hit play "Verona Road".
+She is a member of staff at the Intermission Youth Theatre.
+She played a cameo part in their hit play Verona Road.

 Her work also includes her role in Paddington 2.